What are Actions?

 - Track youtube videos in your funnel using GTM

-If you have any questions or need further clarification with using actions, remember to reach out to our support team anytime by clicking the support icon in the bottom-right corner of your dashboard, we are always ready to assist you!
+If you have any questions or need further clarification with using actions, remember to reach out to our support team anytime by emailing firstname.lastname@example.org, we are always ready to assist you!